stardog-union/launchpad-docs/voicebox.md

 Voicebox can use an LLM endpoint deployed within a [Databricks workspace](https://www.databricks.com/product/model-serving).

 The following configuration options are used with Databricks LLM in the Voicebox configuration file.
+Update the `DATABRICKS_WORKSPACE` in the server URL to point to your workspace.

 | **Configuration Option** | **Available Options** |
 | --- | --- |